chillaxdev/Gravity-Ball/README.md

 # Gravity-Ball

-Gravity ball is a 2d game which is inspired from [Gravity Guy](http://www.y8.com/games/gravity_guy).
+Gravity ball is a 2d game which is inspired from [Gravity Guy](http://www.y8.com/games/gravity_guy) and created from the scratch.
 This game compiles only on Borland discontinued Turbo C++ compiler.
 This game doesn't use any 3rd party 2d game engines.
 Long back we didn't have any open source game engines (Every game company had their own game engines).
 So I had to create my own small 2d physics engine.

 ## Features